Farmers from the Baltic to the Tatras: Program

 The electoral program of the Farmers from the Baltic to the Tatras mainly postulates a greater role of rivers in the economies of European Union states, a training program for African farmers, as well as reforms to the agricultural law of the European Union.
-The electoral committee promotes hydroelectricity and argues that electricity generates from the hydroelectric power plants in the river basins of Vistula and Oder can cover a significant proportion of the Poland's electricity needs.
+The electoral committee promotes hydroelectricity and argues that electricity generated from the hydroelectric power plants in the river basins of Vistula and Oder can cover a significant proportion of Poland's electricity needs.
 The slogan of the electoral committee is Decalogue the guide of the farmers (Dekalog drogowskazem rolników).

 It proposes the implementation of the Baltic Sea-Black Sea waterway project Vistula-San-Dniester-Prut-Danube plan drafted by Polish professor Maksymilian Matakiewicz in 1927, which would be integrated into the waterway system of the European Union.
 The RBT believes that Vistula "may in the near future become a blessing for our people who have been oppressed for so long".
 The electoral committee makes references to the Polish interwar philosopher Roman Ingarden, claiming to be following his ideal of cherishing and developing the Polish special relationships with its rivers and sea access.

 The Farmers from the Baltic to the Tatras also proposes a training program for the farmers of Africa, which would be based on a similar training project for the farmers of Africa, Asia and Latin America organised by the United Nations during the Cold War.
 The training is to be organized by Poland and other states of the European Union and include training advisors to assist the farmers; the final stage of the training program would include granting the trainees several-month internships in Polish farms.
 The trained African farmers would then become "ambassadors for Polish agricultural products".

-The committee also puts a heavy emphasis on development of healthcare and the improvement of healthcare access in Polish countryside.
+The committee also puts a heavy emphasis on development of healthcare and the improvement of healthcare access in the Polish countryside.
 The Farmers from the Baltic to the Tatras proposes online and home-based rehabilitation programs, especially in places where clinics are not available.
 It also envisions the creation of "medical kiosks" in Polish villages, which would have appropriate diagnostic equipment to enable direct consultation with doctors via video conferencing.
-The leader of the committee, Henry Połcik, is heavy critical of the consequences of the post-1989 transformation of Poland into a capitalist free-market state, noting the widespread rural poverty and lack of appropriate healthcare in rural areas.
+The leader of the committee, Henry Połcik, is heavily critical of the consequences of the post-1989 transformation of Poland into a capitalist free-market state, noting the widespread rural poverty and lack of appropriate healthcare in rural areas.